A provider films a patient's gait as they run on a treadmill.

 Performance Improvement for Competitive Athletes

 We offer a variety of services for runners who want to improve performance while reducing the risk of overuse injury.
-We assess all aspects of your running including your running mechanics, training routine, nutrition, strength and flexibility, footwear, and injury susceptibility.
-Depending on your circumstances and goals, you may undergo one or more of the following tests.
+We assess all aspects of your running, including your running mechanics; training routine; nutrition; strength and flexibility; footwear; and injury susceptibility.
+Depending on your needs and goals, we may conduct:

-• Biomechanical assessment: A video-based running gait analysis allows us to break down and evaluate your running mechanics.
-We will review your foot strike, trunk lean, hip drive, hip and knee alignment, upper body mechanics, and more.
+• Biomechanical assessment: A slow-motion 2D running gait analysis allows us to break down and evaluate your running mechanics.
+We will review your most of your major joints and movements from head to foot strike.

-• Nutritional testing: We offer body composition analyses, iron panel testing, vitamin D level, and more.
+• Other metrics: We offer body composition analysis, iron panel testing, vitamin D testing, and more.

-You will leave the session with a detailed summary and analysis of your results and an individualized plan for improving your running performance and meeting your individual goals.
+You will leave the session with a review of your results and an individualized plan for improving your running performance and meeting your individual goals.

 Best Orthopaedic Hospital in North Carolina